henrik/bookmarks_bar_keyboard_shortcuts/README.markdown

 * Show number in bookmarks bar when pressing Ctrl?
 * Configurable modifier?
 * Support opening in new tab?
+In foreground or background?
 * Support more than 10 items?

 ## Credits and license